UCLA-IRL/dledger/doc/spec.md

 It the record fail this policy, the verify peer should choose other record to refer to.

 The specific policies are:
-- Further Signature Validity Check.
+- Revocation Check.
 The record's certificate is not revoked by a confirmed revocation record yet.
 - Contribution policies.
 Each preceding record of The record being verified must have a weight lower than a threshold.
 - Preceding record Validity.
 The preceding records must be also valid for endorsement.